lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15-my-learnings-from-coding-interviews.md

 socialImage: /media/coding-interviews.png
 draft: true
 date: 2021-05-15T16:06:33.185Z
-description: description to be filled later
+description: In this post, I share some tips about cracking coding interviews and add my experiences to it.
 category: coding interviews
 tags:
   - coding